Main menu

 2.8.
 The notes should of course be scientifically based.
 They will consequently rest on the exposition, analysis, interpretation and synthesis of accurate events and recognized situations, all that in a critical mind.

 3.1.
-Language used for the note: French, Dutch or English (choice left to the writer of the note).
+Language used for the note: English, French or Dutch (choice left to the writer of the note).

 3.2.
 In the text of the note, the person described may be referred to either (or alternately) by his/her first name and surname, or by his/her surname only.
 The first name’s initial(s) or a complete abbreviation will never be used; the person concerned will never be referred to by his/her first name alone.
 For example, write “Emile Francqui then went to …” or “Francqui set up the Société …”, instead of “Emile started …” or “E. Francqui replied …” or even “E.F. decided…”.